 6’1”, 320 lbs.
 (1942- ) pro-wrestling: 1973-’90s

 Ken Patera was the greatest American super-heavyweight weightlifter of his era.
 He won the U.S. Weightlifting Championships four times (1969-72), was second in the 1971 World Championships, and held every American record of note.
-Patera’s best competition lifts were: 386.5 snatch, 505.5 clean and jerk, 505.5 clean and press (there were three Olympic lifts then; he holds the record for highest three-lift total by an American).
-Ken Patera’s over two decades of pro wrestling included a two-year prison stint for assaulting police officers and years in the ’80s with the WWF (now WWE) when he was billed as the World’s Strongest Man.
+Patera’s best competition lifts were: 386.5 pound snatch, 505.5 pound clean and jerk, 505.5 pound clean and press (there were three Olympic lifts then; he holds the record for highest three-lift total by an American).
+Ken Patera’s over two decades of pro wrestling included a two-year prison stint for assaulting police officers and years in the 1980s with the WWF (now WWE) when he was billed as the World’s Strongest Man.
 He was certainly in the running.
 In 1977, Ken Patera finished third in the inaugural World’s Strongest Man.

 2. BILL KAZMAIER